khushi-budhraja/DSA/README.md

-_This repository conatains different types of DSA questions._
+_This repository contains different types of DSA questions._